 Lyndon’s World’s Worst Rib and Awful Chicken (GRILLED PORK RIBS)

 Meat is so tender.
 It seem programmed to auto-shred from the ribs just before your cutlery lands on it.
 Literally melts in your mouth.
-This really is the worst you have tried.
-You might want to mitigate your chit for two.
 Get the 350G, an additionl rice and a serving of Lumpia Shanghai.
 I love eating this with a local beer within the bizarro wall paintings inside like your eating with Charlie Chaplin, Jonny Bravo and the Men in Black.
 Here’s a tip, when the portions you want isn’t anymore available, there’s “Lyndon Dos” (other branch) just two blocks away, still along Roxas Street.

 SERVICE: 10:30 am – 10:30 pm I BILL: 185p/350G to 270p (600G) I TRY: Kalderetang Kambing I QUEUE: Long during dinner time.
 Roxas St turns to a street market by 6pm.
 Expect the local bustles you would love to get lost in.
 With 1 other branch nearby, serving for 8 years.
 I LANDMARK: Roxas Avenue, Ateneo de Davao University (AdDU), Almost all jeepneys passes by AdDU.